ssheedy11/Stat-172-Bigfoot-Project/README.md

 [data/2022/2022-09-13](https://github.com/rfordatascience/tidytuesday/tree/main/data/2022/2022-09-13)

-The data file that will be called for our project is "bigfoot.csv".
+The data file that will be called for our project is "bigfoot.csv", and can be found in this repository at `data/bigfoot.csv`.

 ## Reproduce
 1. Run `src/Bigfoot Master LDA.R` until the stop point to reproduce cleaning results and LDA results.